NEW 2019 Ford Mustang GT Orange Fury with GT Performance Package 1 Review and the cars I’ve had leading up to it.

-The Mustang GT with the automatic gets 16/25/19 mpg and this is just a little “worse” than my 2017 Ford Escape SUV that was nowhere near as fast obviously.
+The Ford Mustang GT with the 10-speed automatic transmission gets 16/25/19 mpg and this is just a little “worse” than my 2017 Ford Escape SUV, which was nowhere near as fast obviously.

 I write about anything techy, music, photography, artsy and whatever I think you may find interesting.